jasonrohrer/SpontaneousPresentation/README.md

 # SpontaneousPresentation
-A tool for giving on-the-spot non-linear presentations with visuals
+A tool for giving on-the-spot non-linear presentations with visuals.

 Easiest to build on Linux, but also possible on Mac and Windows (MinGW) with scome fiddling.